Minneapolis agrees to overhaul police training and force policies after George Floyd's murder

 Consent decrees require law enforcement to meet specific goals before federal oversight is removed, a process that often takes years and millions of dollars.
 A major reason Minneapolis hired Brian O’Hara as police chief in 2022 was his experience implementing a consent decree in Newark, New Jersey.

-If the Minneapolis federal agreement gets court approval, the city would be in the unusual position of operating under both federal and state consent decrees.
+O’Hara noted that the city would be the first in the country to operate under both federal and state consent decrees.
+He said they showed in Newark that consent decrees can lead to meaningful change.

+“We are not going to just comply with its terms, but we will exceed expectations and we will make change real for people on the street,” the chief said.
+“Together, we will make Minneapolis a place where everyone feels safer, and they know that Minneapolis cops will have their back.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.